joelcaples/GoBHHC/README.md

 ### GoBHHC.Repository.dll (.Net Core 3.0)
 - Uses the Repository Pattern
-- Uses a Facttory to return the Repository
+- Uses a Factory to return the Repository
 - Uses a SQLite database to maintain data
 - Contains a data folder to house the database.
 Not something we'd do in production, but adequete for this purpose.
 - Contains methods to build the database schema and insert sample data